reflectivity/orsopy/orsopy/fileio/specification.md

 - the encoding;
 - a link to us.

-Since it is not part of the YAML hirarchy, a second hash is needed.
+Since it is not part of the YAML hierarchy, a second hash is needed.

     # # ORSO reflectivity data file | 0.1 standard | YAML encoding | https://www.reflectometry.org/`